Kalvar/ios-KRBleTransfer/README.md

 ## Others

-The code still dirty and worst, I have no time to refactor it but I'll find some free to do it ASAP.
+The code still dirty and worst, I'll find some free to refactor it ASAP.